 - Engineering lecturers;

-Hardcover, 392 pages, smaller vertical format, B&W illustrations and charts.
+Hardcover, 392 pages, smaller vertical format, Black-and-White illustrations and charts.